howdyray/howdyray/rachel-cohens-user-manual.md

 ## Bonus round
-* 🧠 I lead with intuition and try to validate it with data.
+* 🧠 I tend to lead with intuition and validate with data.
 * 🗣️ I love hopping into Figjam to hash out ideas, collaborte, write notes, etc.
 * 🐕 My dog sometimes jumps on the back of my chair during meetings, her name is Ango.
 * 🍳 My favorite burner on the stove is the front right burner.